MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     ![Screenshot of a PowerPoint presentation with Copilot-generated content.](./media/generative-ai/powerpoint-slide.png)

-1. Close the PowerPoint tab and return to the **Documents** folder in your OneDrive.
+1. Close the PowerPoint browser tab and return to the **Documents** folder in your OneDrive.

 ## Use Copilot to compose an email